jayztea/localmtgleague/README.md

 # Local Magic League

+localmagicleague.com
-A web application for tracking Magic: The Gathering Commander games with your local "commander leage", player statistics, and league rankings.
+A full stack, web application for tracking Magic: The Gathering Commander games with your local "commander league", player statistics, and league rankings.

 ## Technology Stack